Trinity Monday 2014 - Fellows and Scholars

 Trinity College Dublin was founded as a corporation consisting of the Provost, the Fellows and the Scholars.
 Scholars are elected annually in various subjects on the result of an examination held in Trinity term.
 Scholarship or research achievement of a high order is the primary qualification for Fellowship, coupled with evidence of the candidate's contribution to the academic life of the College and an effective record in teaching.

-Traditionally, the election of new Fellows and Scholars is announced by the Provost on Trinity Monday (8th April 2013) at 10.00 a.m. from the steps of the Public Theatre.
-Two Honorary Fellows, Five Professorial Fellows, Ten New Fellows and Ninety Scholars were elected this morning.
+Traditionally, the election of new Fellows and Scholars is announced by the Provost on Trinity Monday (7th April 2014) at 10.00 a.m. from the steps of the Public Theatre.
+Three Honorary Fellows, Fourteen New Fellows and Ninety-nine Scholars were elected this morning.